Harilaxman27/aave-credit-score/README.md

-Absolutely!
-Here's your full 📄 `README.md` content in a clean and copy-pasteable **Markdown format** with all required sections:

----

 # 🏦 Aave Wallet Credit Scoring Model (DeFi Risk Analysis)

 This project assigns a **credit score (0–1000)** to wallets interacting with the Aave V2 protocol, based on their historical DeFi transaction behavior.